Renewable gas, as seen

 How is it made?

-There are a number of ways to make it, but the types of renewable gas we plan to deliver to your home will typically be produced from:
+There are a number of ways to produce renewable gas, but the types we are working towards delivering to your home are typically made from:

 Why renewable gas?

-Renewable gas can be used to replace existing uses of natural gas while reducing carbon emissions.
-This is because, when burned for energy, hydrogen releases primarily heat and water.
-When biomethane is burned, it releases only the carbon dioxide that was absorbed from the air by organic matter (like plants).
-It’s considered to be carbon neutral because it doesn’t add any additional carbon emissions to atmosphere.
+Renewable gas has the potential to replace existing uses of natural gas in the future, with a goal of significantly reducing carbon emissions.
+This is because, when burned for energy, hydrogen releases primarily heat and water, with no direct emissions.
+When biomethane is burned, it releases only the carbon dioxide that was absorbed from the air by the organic matter (like plants) used to make it, making it low emission in terms of combustion.
+It’s considered to be renewable because it doesn’t add any additional carbon dioxide emissions to the atmosphere at the point where it is used.

 You won't have to lift a finger - we've got this.